j-mnr/gophergo.dev/content/basics/17-interfaces.md

 // knows the Swim method into its concrete type, which allows us to gain access
 // to that type's other methods and fields. func InterfacesToConcreteType(s Swimmer) {
-	// XXX: s.isFlying undefined (type Swimmer has no field or method isFlying)
+	// NOTE(jay): s.isFlying undefined (type Swimmer has no field or method isFlying)
 	// This shows us that even if Duck had more methods or had any fields we only
 	// can use what is satisfied by the interface.
 	// s.isFlying